 Breakfast Shepherd’s Pie

 This time of year some of my favorite recipe ideas are easy to make baked breakfasts.
 Many of us are visiting family or have family visiting next week, and being a short order cook at breakfast can be a real pain.
 Everyone wants something hot and fresh though, and creative egg based casseroles are the way to go.
-This one is a shepherd’s pie breakfast mash-up, with breakfast sausage and some veggies at the bottom, an egg layer in the middle, and cheesy mashed potatoes on top.
-What made it really unique was that the egg and potatoes kind of melded together and created some fun textures and flavors.
+This one is a shepherd’s pie breakfast mash-up, with breakfast sausage and bacon at the bottom, an egg layer in the middle, and cheesy mashed potatoes on top.
+There are a million different ways you can make this dish, I have even done it a few different ways myself!
+Stay tuned till the end if you want some tips on how to make it your own.

-So I debated with myself about how to make this for awhile, but in the end I decided shepherds pie needs mashed potatoes on top.
+I debated with myself about how to make this for awhile, but in the end I decided any shepherds pie needs mashed potatoes on top, breakfast or otherwise!.
 I thought of hash brown options or putting the eggs on top of the potatoes, but it really just felt like a generic breakfast bake unless it was a mashed potato top crust.
-The problem with this plan which I knew going into it, was that the potatoes would be denser than the eggs and thus sink into them.
-As you can see here, when I started piping on the potatoes I got pretty nervous about this working at all.
-On top of that I chose a slightly too small baking dish.

-Fresh out of the oven this thing is gorgeous.
+Fresh out of the oven this breakfast shepherd’s pie is gorgeous.
 It was hard not to just dive right in.

-The cheesy potatoes were perfect to go with the tomato and sausage mixture and there was just enough sausage and egg flavor to keep it brunchy and not feel like dinner.
+The cheesy potatoes were perfect to go with the sausage gravy mixture and there was just enough sausage and egg flavor to keep it brunchy and not feel like dinner.
 The crispy bits of potato brought it to the next level.

 Breakfast Shepherd’s Pie